 There are more than 100 different types of cannabinoids found in the cannabis plant.
-While you may know some of the most popular cannabinoids, like CBD and THC, many more have gone unrecognized for years.
+While you may know some of the most popular cannabinoids, like CBD and THC, such as THCV, are gaining attention for their distinct benefits.

 Despite the similar base structure, the subtle molecular changes have a significant impact on the way these two cannabinoids interact with the body’s endocannabinoid system.